cakephp/docs/en/core-libraries/components/cookie.rst

         echo $this->Cookie->read('User.name');

         // To get the variables which you had grouped
-        // using the dot notation as an array use something like
+        // using the dot notation as an array use the following
         $this->Cookie->read('User');

         // this outputs something like array('name' => 'Larry', 'role' => 'Lead')